 This mainly affects the tidal barrage system.
 Sediments, silt and other water pollutants like plants or rubbish from rivers or streams that deposit into the ocean can get stuck into the tunnels of the barrages and not flow through.
 This will then cause a buildup of the garbage in this tidal system.
 Therefore, turbine blades may end up clogging and the system can end up failing.

-To wrap it up, this form of energy has a great potential for use in the future due to the ability to accurately predict tidal occurrence and also the availability of large ocean bodies.
-Also, due to the continuous depletion of fossil fuels we may have to seek alternative energy sources that are renewable and sufficient.
+To wrap it up, this form of energy has a great potential for use in the future due to the ability to accurately predict the tidal occurrence and also the availability of large ocean bodies.
+Also, due to the continuous depletion of fossil fuels, we may have to seek alternative energy sources that are renewable and sufficient.
 This is where tidal energy will be fully utilized.

 However, it requires huge investments and the sites for its limited production despite the plentiful availability of large water bodies.
-The balance of the advantages and disadvantages of tidal energy would need to be examined closer to harness its energy effectively.
+The balance of the advantages and disadvantages of tidal energy would need to be examined closer to harness its energy efficiency.
 Still, it can be utilized as an additional power supply and this is what I think would be best for now.